Now that your customer selected Klarna to pay, let's get the purchase authorized.

 authorize() call.
 For more information, see the Extra merchant data section.

-For GDPR (General Data Protection Regulation) reasons, you should not send customer data before the
+For GDPR (General Data Protection Regulation) reasons, you shouldn't send customer data before the

 authorize() call and until you receive the callback, Klarna runs a purchase flow that includes a risk assessment.
 You need to visually indicate to your customer that an ongoing process is happening.
 For a better user experience, we suggest: